 One of the present day pander standing below the painting.

 On 01.03.1649, the Dutch stole the temple statues of Shanmuga (Murugan) and Nataraj and tried to take the statues by boat to their ship.
-It so happened that a severe sea storm set in and the Dutch fearing a bad omen threw the two idols into the sea.
+It so happened that a severe sea storm set in and the Dutch fearing a bad omen threw the two images into the sea.
 Thereafter the storm subsided and they boarded their ship safely and escaped.

 Another interesting bit of history linked to this temple is its connection with the Freedom Fighter- Veerapandian Kattaboman.
-He was a devout worshipper of Murugan and had donated idols to this temple.
+He was a devout worshipper of Lord Murugan and had donated statues to this temple.
 It was only after the priest rang the afternoon bell, which meant lord Murugan had finished his lunch, did Veerapandian eat his lunch.
 There was a succession of bells at gaps of few kilometres each so that the sound of the bell at the temple could be relayed to him.
 Veerapandian was captured by the British and sent to the gallows.

 There is a fresh water well near the temple.
 It is a unique feature this far down south as the whole coastal area has saline ground water.
 Devotees taking a shower with the well water.

-The grand festival of ‘Asur sanhar’ is celebrated on the 6 th day after Diwali, when the whole scene of shape shifting asuras attacking Murugan and Murugan defeating the is re- enacted.
+The grand festival of ‘Asura sanhar’ is celebrated on the 6 th day after Diwali, when the whole scene of shape shifting asuras attacking Murugan and Murugan defeating the Asura is re- enacted.
 There are hundreds of thousands of devotees packed into the beach area adjacent to the temple.
 Some even keep a 6 days fast in honour of Lord Murugan, the protector from evil.

-Surprisingly on this very day, in the Eastern state of Bihar, the grand festival of Chhath is celebrated in the honour of the Sun God, the Protector and life giver.
+Surprisingly on this very day, in the eastern state of Bihar, the grand festival of Chhath is celebrated in the honour of the Sun God, the Protector and life giver.